joe-speedboat/workshop.container/11 Registry.md

 ```
 ### Pulling images
 By default docker client is pulling from dockerhub registry.
-If you do not deinfe
- but you can pull from other registries as well if you define the full url of the image.
+If you do not define the full url of an image, docker client tries to auto-complete the url with docker.io.
 ```bash
 docker pull busybox:latest
 latest: Pulling from library/busybox